 Sharing a close bond with your family can be one of the greatest parts of your life.
-And seeing your partner have closeness with his or her family is often a good indicator about how your future family might operate.
-Still, can someone be too close with his family…even obsessed?
+And seeing your partner have closeness with their family is often a good indicator about how your future family might operate.
+Still, can someone be too close with their family… even obsessed?
 It is one thing to be family oriented, but if your partner is family obsessed it can actually turn into a wedge in your relationship.

 Here are some ways to tell the difference and how to handle a family obsessed partner.

 What is the difference between family oriented and family obsessed?